athornton/go-it-mostly-doesnt-suck/talk.rst

 ...Perl feels like unicycling naked,

+...LISP feels like wielding an elegant weapon for a more civilized age,

 ...Java feels like programming while wearing mittens,

-...COBOL feels like programming while wearing handcuffs while drunk in the back of a police cruiser,
+...COBOL feels like programming while wearing handcuffs and drunk in the back of a police cruiser,

 ...and PHP feels like punching yourself in the balls over and over.